Bill Gates says Trump's decision to halt WHO funding is 'as dangerous as it sounds'

 "If you don't want many more body bags, then you refrain from politicizing it.
 My short message is: Please quarantine politicizing Covid.
 The unity of your country will be very important to defeat this dangerous virus," WHO Director-General Tedros Adhanom Ghebreyesus said.

-Trump said the US funds $400 million to $500 million to the WHO each year, adding that China contributes "roughly $40 million."
+Trump said the United States funds $400 million to $500 million to the WHO each year, adding that China contributes "roughly $40 million."

-Gates' concerns over the President's announcement echoed ones made by the American Medical Association Tuesday, which also called Trump's decision "dangerous."
+Gates' concerns over the president's announcement echoed ones made by the American Medical Association on Tuesday, which also called Trump's decision "dangerous."

 Related Content